rameeshas2/rameeshas2/README.md

 <img align="right" width="260" src="https://user-images.githubusercontent.com/74038190/235224431-e8c8c12e-6826-47f1-89fb-2ddad83b3abf.gif" alt="Developer illustration" />

-Final-year Software Engineering student at the University of Lahore (CGPA 3.83/4.00), ranked 1st in my batch and in the top 3.3% of IT graduates nationally on HEC's NSCT assessment.
+Software Engineering student at the University of Lahore, ranked **1st in my batch** and in the **top 3.3% of IT graduates nationally** on HEC's NSCT assessment (96.7th percentile), with a CGPA of 3.83/4.00.

+I specialize in intelligent data pipelines, computer vision frameworks, and secure architectures — blending disciplined back-end logic with clean, modern interface design.
+I like building systems that make complex technical processes feel effortless.

 - 🔭 Currently building AI/ML and cybersecurity projects, one commit at a time
 - 🧠 Focused on computer vision, real-time detection, and applied deep learning
-- 🛡️ Exploring penetration testing and security analysis on the side
+- 🛡️ Exploring penetration testing, vulnerability assessment, and security analysis
-- 🎓 1st in Batch · Top 3.3% Nationally (HEC NSCT) · CGPA 3.83/4.00
-- 📫 Reach me at rameeshashahid2@gmail.com
+- 📫 rameeshashahid2@gmail.com

 <br clear="right"/>